Live from the Southern Command in sunny South Florida.

 That goes against everything Alinsky talked about.

-It goes every not when you're trying to reorder and transform a society.
+Not when you're trying to reorder and transform a society.

-So you have to go out there and talk about it and you wave around your jobs, Bill, but you don't really care about creating jobs.
+So you have to go out there and talk about it and wave around your jobs, Bill, but you don't really care about creating jobs.

 In fact, your objective is to do just the opposite.